wix-incubator/DetoxInstruments/Documentation/Preferences_Profiling.md

 The **Record bridge data** preference controls whether React Native bridge data is recorded during profiling.
 Depending on your app's activity, this can take a small-to-moderate toll on performance.
 If bridge data recording is not necessary, you can turn this preference off to save performance.

-The **Record timers as events** preference controls whether React Native timers, created in JavaScript using `setTimeout()`, should be recorded as events and displayed in the Events instrument.
+The **Record timers as activity** preference controls whether React Native timers, created in JavaScript using `setTimeout()`, should be recorded as activity and displayed in the Activity instrument.
 This preference requires that the **`detox-instruments-react-native-utils`** package be installed in your React Native app.
-For more information, see [Events API Reference for React Native / JavaScript](DeveloperAPIReferenceEventsJS.md).
+For information on installing the package, see [Events API Reference for React Native / JavaScript](DeveloperAPIReferenceEventsJS.md).

-The **Record internal React Native events** preference controls whether internal React Native events are enabled and recorded.
-Use these events when you want to have insight on the internal working and performance of React Native.
+The **Record internal React Native activity** preference controls whether internal React Native activity is recorded.
+Record this information when you want to have insight on the internal working and performance of React Native.

 ### Time Limit